-This summer I traveled to Angola, São Tomé and Príncipe, and Mozambique.
-I traveled with a backpack though I am not sure if that necessarily means I “backpacked!”
+This summer I traveled to Angola, São Tomé and Pràncipe, and Mozambique.
+I traveled with a backpack though I am not sure if that necessarily means I "œbackpacked!"

 What made you want to travel abroad?

-Primarily, I wanted to visit Mozambique, where I served as a Peace Corps volunteer from 2007 to 2009.
-Since returning to the United States in 2009, I have had a recurring dream: I go to the town where I lived and get off my bus and just as I open my mouth to say hello to my friends, the dream ends.
+Primarily, I wanted to visit Mozambique, where I had served as a Peace Corps volunteer for two years.
+After returning to the United States, I had a recurring dream: I would go to the town where I'd lived and get off my bus.
+Just as I opened my mouth to say hello to my friends, the dream ended.
 It made me feel as if I had left something unsettled there.

 What was the biggest surprise about your travel experiences abroad?